Table of contents

 How’s that for a FOMO?

-#4 Behavioral imitation
+#4 Behavioral Influence & Imitation

-Influence of social media is a powerful driving force to alter consumer behavior.
+The influence of social media is a powerful driving force to alter consumer behavior.
 “TikTok made me buy it” becoming a trend is a classic example of this.

 A TikTok user, @natures_food posted a video demonstrating how to prepare a healthy breakfast recipe using natural cereals only.
 This video went viral and many users imitated this recipe and the hashtag #NaturesCereal got millions of views.
 This video increased the sales of ingredients mentioned in the video like pomegranates, berries, and coconut water.
 Nature’s Cereal got even bigger on YouTube, gathering millions upon millions of views.

-#5 Competitive advantage
+#5 Competitive advantage with a Solid Brand Perception

 Another example would be Michael Jordan turning Air Jordan sneakers into a cultural phenomenon.
 Nike is still cutting those paychecks every year to retain this competitive advantage.